laytya/MinimapButtonBag-vanilla/README.md

 +Added some functionality.

+If you ctrl-Right click the MBB button - it will be freely moveble.
+One more time ctrl-Right click - will put it back to minimap.

-If you want to reattach a button to the minimap just use Ctrl + Right click on it.
+If you want to reattach any button to the minimap just use Ctrl + Right click on it.

 Use Ctrl + Right click again on the button to put it back into the bar.